ONS-OpenData/dp-opendata-upload/documentation/invoking_lambda_functions.md

 ```

-The result would be `other-lambda-function` is triggered and has `{"foo": "bar"}` in its starting event variable.
+The result would be `another-lambda-function` is triggered and has `{"foo": "bar"}` in its starting event variable.